 The mission of Stampede Baseball is to provide young men the opportunity to further develop themselves as baseball players through hard work and dedication in a competitive setting, with the end goal of playing varsity baseball for a High School program.
 In addition to improving as players, each of our young men will work to develop the skills needed to succeed beyond the baseball field, with the hopes of becoming successful students, athletes, and community members.

 Q: What is the philosophy of Stampede Baseball?

-A: The philosophy of Stampede Baseball is to further advance the level of youth baseball in Solon, which will ultimately lead to individual and team success once our boys reach High School and play for the varsity program.
+A: The philosophy of Stampede Baseball is to further advance the level of youth baseball in Solon and nearby communities, which will ultimately lead to individual and team success once our boys reach High School and play for a varsity program.
 We want each of our boys to learn the values of hard work, teamwork and self-esteem.
 We believe these goals are accomplished by putting our boys in a position to compete and be successful.

 Q: Why Stampede Baseball, and not other teams/organizations?

 A: We continue to put a winning product on the field as evidenced in the quality of our play and reputation.
 Our Board and coaches work relentlessly each off-season to study the latest philosophies and techniques to ensure that your child is receiving the correct fundamentals year in and year out.
 Just as important, the coaches that we have in our system know how to relate to our players, and how to break down fundamentals in a way in which your son will understand.

 Off the field, your son will enjoy an experience that cannot be rivaled.
 They will be able to make friends from other schools; our players have the opportunity of being teammates with kids from nearby communities.
 This significantly advances their social growth as they enter an intermediate or middle school.
 Annually, we organize several events that have all players and families together, including community service projects, organization picnics, etc.